Alphabet has X working on quantum computing software - 9to5Google

 Last October, Google announced that its quantum computer performed a task that would take classical computers infinitely longer to complete.
-In addition to Google, Alphabet looks to have another team working on quantum computing within the X Moonshot Factory.
+In addition to Google, Alphabet looks to have another team working on quantum computing.

-Wired last week detailed a quantum computing group inside the experimental division that birthed self-driving cars, drone delivery, internet balloons, and of course Glass.
-Instead of hardware, the team is working on software tools that will allow today’s developers to take advantage of quantum breakthroughs.
+Wired last week detailed a quantum computing group that’s working “adjacent to” the experimental X division that birthed self-driving cars, drone delivery, internet balloons, and of course Glass.
+Instead of hardware, that team is focussing on software tools that will allow today’s developers to take advantage of quantum breakthroughs.

 Classical computers store information as a 0 or 1.
 Quantum bits (qubits) can be 0 or 1 at the same time due to the quantum mechanics principle of superposition, thus “allowing a quantum computer to simultaneously explore a rich space of many possible solutions to a problem.”
 Possible areas include physics, chemistry, and medicine.

-Note: Update: X has clarified that it does not have a moonshot project working on quantum.
-Rather, Hidary’s effort is seperate and working adjacent to teams at X and across Alphabet.